-Free group programs offered across the region that address a variety of health topics aimed at helping prevent chronic disease
+Group programs offered across the region that address a variety of health topics aimed at helping prevent chronic disease

-Cancer Services Program of Monroe County
+Cancer Services Program of the Finger Lakes Region (CSP-FLR)

 Healthy Living Program/Vida en Salud

-Family, Food, and Fun
+Family, Food and Fun